Fangeez/Simon-Says-Web-Game-Application/README.md

 # Simon-Says-Web-Game-Application
-A simple web game based on the popular game "Simon Says" built with HTML, CSS, and JQuery
+A simple web game based on the popular game "Simon Says" built with HTML, CSS, and JQuery Javascript library.
+This game would generate random sequences and you would have to reproduce those sequences in the same order.
+The length keeps increasing as you go further in the game.
+The goal is to reach as high a score as possible to test your ability to retain information.
+A distinct sound was used for each button of a different color to make remembering a bit easier.